Link to this view:

 This report shows the open interest in exchange traded products for New Zealand electricity forward market.
 Users can express this in GWh, contracts or dollars.

 The report is based on the number of outstanding or open exchange-traded instruments, specifically New Zealand electricity futures and options contracts traded on the ASX platform.

 The Authority acquires ASX data on a subscription basis.
 Snapshot price and trade data is received following the close of trade each day.
 See https://www.asx.com.au/products/energy-derivatives/new-zealand-electricity.htm for a complete description of contract specification terms, including reference locations, units, commodity types, and contract durations.
-The Authority also receives so-called tick data from the ASX24 trading platform on a weekly basis.
-The tick data allows us to observe the state of the market at any point in time.
+The Authority also receives ASX24 market data from the ASX trading platform on a weekly basis.
+This data allows us to observe the state of the market at any point in time.
 See https://www.asx.com.au/documents/products/asx-market-data-protocol-specification.pdf for a complete description of the ASX24 market data.

 Open interest is the total number of outstanding contracts that are held by market participants at the end of each trading day.
 In other words, it represents the number of contracts that have not yet been exercised (in the case of options), offset (by holding a contract with a counterbalancing obligation), or expired.
 Open interest is a measure of ‘skin in the game’ and is therefore an important indicator of liquidity.
 Greater liquidity generally results in more efficient pricing.
 ASX reports the number of contracts of open interest in the days following a contract's expiration up until the contract is settled.